Jngnzl28/Platform_Computing/Assignment_3_Database/A3_Readme.md

 PROVIDE OVERVIEW OF ASSIGNMENT HERE

-Time spent: **NUMBER_HOURS_SPENT** hours spent in total
+Time spent: 5 days 4 hours spent in total

 ## Features

 The following **required** features are completed:

-- [ ] Organize Github projects for Assignment 3 (2 pts)
+- [X] Organize Github projects for Assignment 3 (2 pts)
-- [ ] Complete SQL Mystery Walkthrough and take a screenshot or print to PDF the webpage (2 pts)
+- [X] Complete SQL Mystery Walkthrough and take a screenshot or print to PDF the webpage (2 pts)
-- [ ] Complete Interactive MongoDB Tutorial and take a screenshot or print to PDF the webpage  (2 pts)
+- [X] Complete Interactive MongoDB Tutorial and take a screenshot or print to PDF the webpage  (2 pts)
-- [ ] Choose a SQL or NoSQL Database and set up a server (4 pts)
+- [X] Choose a SQL or NoSQL Database and set up a server (4 pts)
-- [ ] Modify your metric_tracker file so that the metrics are saved onto a database (5 pts)
+- [X] Modify your metric_tracker file so that the metrics are saved onto a database (5 pts)

 The following **bonus** features are implemented: